6.2 Portfolio Constraints

 Limiting the number of active positions to \(K\) is mathematically equivalent to placing an upper bound on the cardinality of the portfolio vector: \[\|\w\|_0\leq K,\] where \(\|\cdot\|_0\) is the cardinality operator or \(\ell_0\)-pseudo-norm (which counts the number of nonzero elements).
 This constraint is nonconvex and, therefore, difficult to handle.

-6.2.5 Turnover constraint
+6.2.5 Turnover Constraint

-As previously discussed in Section 6.1.2, transaction costs are approximately proportional to the turnover.
+As discussed in Section 6.1.2, transaction costs are approximately proportional to the turnover.
 Therefore, it makes sense to control the turnover when designing the portfolio.

 Suppose the currently held portfolio is \(\w_0\).
 Then the turnover constraint is of the form \[\|\w - \w_0\|_1\leq u,\] where \(u\) denotes the maximum turnover allowed.
 This constraint is convex because norms are convex functions (see Appendix A).

-6.2.6 Market-neutral constraint
+6.2.6 Market-Neutral constraint

 According to factor modeling with the market as the single factor, the returns can be expressed as \(\bm{r}_t = \bm{\alpha} + \bm{\beta}\cdot r_t^\textm{mkt} + \bm{\epsilon}_t\) (see Chapter 3 for details).